 Healthy Pulled Pork?
 That’s an oxymoron, right?

 One of the reasons we enjoy our smoker so much is because we can cook a big hunk of meat on Sunday, invite our friends and family over to enjoy dinner, and then we have “HEALTHY” leftovers for lunches the rest of the week.
-That means 90% of the meats we cook have little or no sugar in the rub, and if we pull a pork shoulder or shred beef, we leave the sauce on the side to be added at each dinner guests discretion.
+Most of the time we don’t include sugar in our rubs, and if we smoke a pork shoulder or chuck roast, we leave the sauce on the side to be added at each dinner guests discretion.

 Everyone has their own idea of what a healthy diet is.
 My wife follows a version of the ketogenic diet 7 days per week.
 I follow a similar plan, but I include a weekly cheat day (Smoked Meat Sunday!).
 Most of our meals include heaping amounts of vegetables and a protein.
 Very few of our meals include starchy carbs like bread, rice, or pasta.
 Again, Sundays are the exception for me.

 We respect everyone’s choice when it comes to food, so we won’t push the perceived health benefits of our diet on you, but we will share the recipes we use to help us stay on track and still eat delicious food.

 This week’s meal was keto friendly Pulled Pork.